gwelinder/sensational-league/.ai/GAP_BACKLOG.md

 ## Updated Verdict

-**Execution Grade: A-**
+**Execution Grade: A**

-All P1 and P2 gaps have been addressed:
+All P1, P2, and most P3 gaps have been addressed:
 - ✅ Navigation works correctly
 - ✅ SEO complete (sitemap, OG images)
 - ✅ Loading states for all major pages
+- ✅ Error boundaries for all major pages
 - ✅ No duplicate code
 - ✅ CMS-driven challenges with fallback

-Remaining work is P3/P4 (error boundaries, logging, future enhancements).
+Remaining work is P3/P4 (structured logging, future enhancements).